hardenedlinux/embedded-iot_profile/docs/opentitan/opentitan-rtl-synthesis-with-yosys.md

-# Introduction
+# OpenTitan RTL synthesis with Yosys

-OpenTitan is the first open source project building a transparent, high-quality reference design and integration guidelines for silicon root of trust (RoT) chips.
-[Yosys](https://github.com/YosysHQ/yosys) is a framework for RTL synthesis tools.
+[OpenTitan](https://opentitan.org) is the first open source project building a transparent, high-quality reference design and integration guidelines for silicon root of trust (RoT) chips.
+[Yosys](https://github.com/YosysHQ/yosys) is a free/libre and open source framework for RTL synthesis tools.
 It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
 OpenTitan is a systemverilog project, but currently yosys only supports a small subset of systemverilog.
-So we need use [sv2v](https://github.com/zachjs/sv2v)  to convert the source code to verilog.
+So we need [sv2v](https://github.com/zachjs/sv2v) to convert the source code to verilog.

 Open source tools used:
 1. Source code conversion tool [sv2v](https://github.com/zachjs/sv2v)